jcraigk/phishin/README.md

 All audio is currently in MP3 format; more formats may be made available at a later time.
 Files are currently served directly from the web server and cached via CloudFlare CDN.

+Join the [Discord](https://discord.gg/KZWFsNN) to discuss curation and development.

 ## Developer setup

 1. Install [Docker](https://www.docker.com/).